Compliant bonding

 Figure 2.
 Solid-state/wire bonding bonding a gold wire with a hard faced bonding tool.

-Compliant bonding is used to connect gold wires to electrical components such as integrated circuit "chips".
+Compliant bonding is a way of connecting gold wires to electrical components such as integrated circuit chips.
 It was invented by Alexander Coucoulas in the 1960s.
-The bond is formed well below the melting point of the mating gold surfaces and is therefore referred to as a solid-state type bond.
+The bond is formed well below the melting point of the mating gold surfaces and is therefore referred to as a solid-state bond.
 The compliant bond is formed by transmitting heat and pressure to the bond region through a relatively thick indentable or compliant medium, generally an aluminum tape (Figure 1).

 Comparison with other solid state bond methods

-Solid-state or pressure bonds form permanent bonds between a gold wire and a gold metal surface by bringing their mating surfaces in intimate contact at about 300 °C which is well below their respective melting points of 1064 °C, hence the term solid-state bonds.
+Solid-state or pressure bonds form permanent bonds between a gold wire and a gold metal surface by bringing their mating surfaces in intimate contact at about 300 °C, which is well below their respective melting points of 1064 °C, hence the term solid-state bonds.

 Two commonly used methods of forming this type of bond are thermocompression bonding and thermosonic bonding.
-Both of these processes form the bonds with a hard faced bonding tool that makes direct contact to deform the gold wires against the gold mating surfaces (Figure 2).
+Both of these processes form the bonds with a hard-faced bonding tool that makes direct contact to deform the gold wires against the gold mating surfaces (Figure 2).

 Figure 3.
 Stages of compliant bonding gold wires to a gold metallized surface.

 Figure 4.
 Compliant bonding wires of varying sizes simultaneously.